4nto/bba/doc/Modules.md

 A module is an indipendent python script which performs a simple operation which could be represent by a Switch or a Button.
 A switch is a module with start/stop/check operations while a button represents a module with only start/check operations.<br/>

-Every is only avilable by command line, as example by running
+Each module is also avilable by command line, as example by running
 ```
 ./module/tor/check.py
 ```